 Zappos, the famously service-centric digital retailer, decided to double down on showing how much it cares: “Customer Service for Anything—Helping people find answers.
 PSST, IT’S FREE!”
 This is on-brand for Zappos, as well as on-voice: they’ve been telling for years how they love it when customers call, email, or chat, and so in a time when we might not need new shoes, it’s endearing to hear they’re still there for us, and ready to help with anything they can.

 Covid-19 is leaving a changed world in its wake—the confusion, fear, and distrust that’s dominated our lives for weeks now will linger, regardless of what approximation of normal we return to, whenever that may be.
-Thinking about voice is an opportunity to consider what’s most important to your company and its customers, and a time to examine what “authentic” means for your brand: what you should say, and how you should say it.
+Thinking about brand voice is an opportunity to consider what’s most important to your company and its customers, and a time to examine what “authentic” means for your brand: what you should say, and how you should say it.

 Derrick Mead is a Brand Communication Director on the New York team.